OpenBioML/chemnlp/CONTRIBUTING.md

     journal = {Sci Data}
     }"
 ```
+Please do not simply copy/paste generic descriptions but try to give a concise and specific description for the dataset you are adding.

 For the typical material-property datasets, we will later use the `identifier` and `property` columns to create and fill prompt templates.
 In case your dataset isn't a simple tabular dataset with chemical compounds and properties, please also add the following additional fields for the templates: